Ian Hacking: Awards and lectures

 In 2002, Hacking was awarded the first Killam Prize for the Humanities, Canada's most distinguished award for outstanding career achievements.
-He was made a Companion of the Order of Canada in 2004.
+He was made a Companion of the Order of Canada (CC) in 2004.
 Hacking was appointed visiting professor at University of California, Santa Cruz for the Winters of 2008 and 2009.
 On August 25, 2009, Hacking was named winner of the Holberg International Memorial Prize, a Norwegian award for scholarly work in the arts and humanities, social sciences, law and theology.
-Hacking was chosen for his work on how statistics and the theory of probability have shaped society.

 In 2003, he gave the Sigmund H. Danziger Jr. Memorial Lecture in the Humanities, and in 2010 he gave the René Descartes Lectures at the Tilburg Center for Logic and Philosophy of Science (TiLPS).
 Hacking also gave the Howison lectures at the University of California, Berkeley, on the topic of mathematics and its sources in human behavior ('Proof, Truth, Hands and Mind') in 2010.
 In 2012, Hacking was awarded the Austrian Decoration for Science and Art, and in 2014 he was awarded the Balzan Prize.